Logo

 The Lesson Learned

-Companies get away with providing bad to horrible support every day but in the long run they lose clients because of this.
-The unfortunate reality is for larger firms - and they tend to be the ones that offer lower quality support, at least until something is escalated until you get to someone who knows what they are talking about - new customers keep on coming in the door attracted to your shiny sales pitches and promises of grandeur.
+Companies get away with providing bad to horrible support every day but in the long run, they lose clients because of this.
+The unfortunate reality is for larger firms - and they tend to be the ones that offer lower quality support, at least until something is escalated until we get to someone who knows what they are talking about - new customers keep on coming in the door attracted to shiny sales pitches and promises of grandeur.
 Look at our fancy support website!
-You can get support at all hours of the day!
-Yeah right… it seems more like “you’ll have to wade through our junior support people who will give you bad information before you work your way up to someone who can really help”.
+We provide support at all hours of the day!
+Yeah right… it seems more like "Wade through our junior support people who will give out bad information before we work our way up to someone who can help".

-I’m a small firm, every lost customer I could potentially have is a major deal.
+I'm a small firm, and every lost customer I could potentially have is a major deal.
 I treat the clients like that, and so do many other STELLAR small consulting firms out there.
-Small isn’t always better, you miss out on the cumulative experience of a larger group but what you lose there, you gain in respect, hard work, and dealing with people who actually care about your issue and resolving it.
+Small isn't always better, one may miss out on the cumulative experience of a larger group but what is lost there, is gained in respect, hard work, and dealing with people who care about an issue and resolving it.

 Update 1 (April 4, 2011)